-The chart below outlines the penalties for a fourth offense OVI when:
+The chart below outlines the penalties for a Prior OVI Felony offense when:

 - You refused to submit to a chemical test.

-This offense is known as the OVI Criminal Refusal offense.
+This offense is known as the OVI Criminal Refusal Charge.

 You may also be charged with other offenses if: